-A 203(K) streamline loan is used to purchase or refinance a home that needs minor repairs or upgrading.
-The total repair escrow amount including all eligible fees cannot exceed the maximum limit of $35,000.
-Streamlined 203(K) improvements include repairing the roof, replacing the gutters, upgrading the plumbing, heating, cooling or electrical system.
-Also includes non-structural repairs, such as interior or exterior painting; and upgrading appliances, such as the refrigerator, washer, dryer or built-in microwave.
-Basement remodeling, basement water proofing, window and door replacement are also accepted with a streamlined 203(K) loan.
+A 203(K) Streamline loan is used to purchase or refinance a home that needs minor repairs or upgrades.
+The total repair amount, including all eligible fees, cannot exceed the maximum limit of $35,000.
+Streamlined 203(K) improvements include repairing the roof, replacing the gutters, and upgrading the plumbing, heating, cooling, or electrical systems.
+It can also include non-structural repairs, such as interior or exterior painting or upgrading appliances like the refrigerator and washer or dryer.
+Basement remodeling, basement waterproofing, and window or door replacement can also be upgraded with this program.

 A standard 203(K) loan allows homeowners to borrow a minimum of $5,000 for eligible improvements.
-In order to complete the transaction, all Minimum Property Standards (MPS), Health & Safety, local requirements and repairs cited by the FHA appraiser are required to be satisfactory.
-Standard 203(K) improvements include plumbing and electric upgrading, roofing repairs, floor treatments, energy efficiency items, upgrading heating and cooling units, structural work or replacing free-standing appliances.
+To complete the transaction, all Minimum Property Standards (MPS), Health & Safety, local requirements, and repairs cited by the FHA appraiser are required to be satisfactory.
+Standard 203(K) improvements include plumbing and electric upgrading, roofing repairs, floor treatments, energy efficiency items, upgrading heating and cooling units, structural work, or replacing free-standing appliances.

 How do I qualify for a rehab loan?

-In order to qualify for a rehab loan, there are specific program requirements homeowners must meet.
-These guidelines are issued by the Department of Housing and Urban Development (HUD), which include the following:
+To qualify for a rehab loan, there are specific program requirements homeowners must meet.
+These guidelines are issued by the Department of Housing and Urban Development (HUD) and include the following:

 - First, you need to find a property that needs sufficient improvements before you can live in it.
 From there, make an offer on the house.
-Remember to include in your purchase and sale contract that you are using an FHA 203(K) loan.
-Only qualified lenders can approve of an FHA 203(K) loan.
-The HUD can provide you a list of qualified lenders that can assist you.
-Once you have chosen your lender, you will submit a loan application, which includes a detailed list of repairs and improvements that need to be made and the cost of each repair.
+Remember to include in your purchase and sales contract that you are using an FHA 203(K) loan.
+Only qualified lenders can approve an FHA 203(K) loan, the HUD can provide you a list of qualified lenders if you are having trouble finding one.
+Once you select your lender, you will submit a loan application, which includes a detailed list of repairs and improvements that need to be made.

 - Your mortgage lender will have their own set of requirements for homeowners to meet.
-In order to qualify, you must meet all of their requirements.
-These qualifications typically include minimum credit scores, proof of income, debt-to-income ratios and down payment.
+To qualify, you must meet all their requirements.
+These qualifications typically include minimum credit scores, proof of income, debt-to-income ratios, and down payment.

 - During certain points of the rehab process, your contractor will list what projects have been completed and their total costs.
-Your lender will request these updates to see if improvements are acceptable.
-If improvements are approved by your lender, they will be paid from your escrow account.
+Your lender will request inspections throughout the renovation process.
+If the renovations are approved by your lender, they will be release funds from the escrow account for the payment.

 What are FHA 203(K) loan limits?